nehagarg702/EventsManagemnetApp/README.md

 ### Open the Project in Android Studio

-- Open Android Studio.
+1. Open Android Studio.
-- Click on File > Open....
+2. Click on `File` > `Open...`.
-- Navigate to the directory where you cloned the project and select the build.gradle file to open the project.
+3. Navigate to the directory where you cloned the project and select the `build.gradle` file to open the project.

 ### Build the Project

-- Ensure you have a stable internet connection to download the necessary dependencies.
+1. Ensure you have a stable internet connection to download the necessary dependencies.
-- In Android Studio, click on the Sync Project with Gradle Files button.
+2. In Android Studio, click on the `Sync Project with Gradle Files` button.
-- Wait for the project to sync and build.
+3. Wait for the project to sync and build.

 ### Run the App

-- Connect your Android device via USB or start an Android emulator.
+1. Connect your Android device via USB or start an Android emulator.
-- Click on the Run button in Android Studio or press Shift + F10.
+2. Click on the `Run` button in Android Studio or press `Shift + F10`.
-- Select the device or emulator where you want to install and run the app.
+3. Select the device or emulator where you want to install and run the app.

-### Key Components
+## Key Components

-- MVVM Architecture
-- Room Database
+- **MVVM Architecture**: The application is structured using the Model-View-ViewModel architecture to separate concerns and make the codebase more maintainable.
+- **Room Database**: Used for local data storage.
+Entities include `Event`, `Participant`, and `EventParticipant` to manage events and participants effectively.
-- Dependency Injection with Koin
+- **Dependency Injection with Koin**: Simplifies the injection of dependencies and reduces boilerplate code.
-- Jetpack Compose
+- **Jetpack Compose**: Provides a modern toolkit for building native UIs with a declarative approach.
+- **Search Feature**: Allows users to search for events by name using a search bar integrated into the main event list.
+- **Coroutines for Background Tasks**: Utilized to handle asynchronous operations and background tasks efficiently, ensuring smooth performance and responsiveness of the app.